sonbachmi/son-datachat/README.md

 Or you can just use the existing public server by changing the URL in the `.env`, or copy from `env.production`.

 Feel free to review the running demos and the source code.
 Documentation is made where useful in the code to help follow my thought process while developing.
-The `git` history may also help on that.
+The `git` history may also help on observing project progression.

 ## Security

-This project is assumed to focus on LLM security.
+This assigment is assumed to focus on LLM security.
 A few measures are implemented to improve security on both input and output using the **LLM Guard** library for demonstration purpose:

 - Input (prompt) from user is scanned for toxic content, sensible data, malicious injection and other unsafe content, then sanitized